ygrek/ocaml-extlib/extlib/README.txt

 Unzip or untar in any directory and run

-  make build install
+  make minimal=1 build install

 This will build and install bytecode and native libraries.
 On bytecode-only architecture run

-  make all install
+  make minimal=1 all install

-Since release 1.6.0 extlib will install two packages : extlib and extlib_min, the latter one excludes several modules (potentially) conflicting with other well established OCaml libraries.
+`minimal=1` will exclude from build several modules (potentially) conflicting with other well established OCaml libraries.
+If your code is using such modules, omit this parameter, and consider dropping this dependency in future.

 Alternatively, run

   ocaml install.ml

-and follow the instructions (this will install only extlib package).
+and follow the instructions.

 Usage :
 -------